 - A circular incision is made with the biopsy punch.
 The incision occurs in the epidermis area of the skin.

 A punch is used to separate the grafts from the surrounding deeper dermis.

 Hair graft is removed from the scalp with forceps.

 The disadvantage of the three step technique is the higher chance of developing buried grafts, which are grafts that get buried underneath the epidermis and can potentially cause a cyst to occur.
 However, buried grafts can be extracted by applying pressure to the surrounding skin.
 If this method fails, then a small incision is made to enlarge the opening to remove the graft.
 This procedure can be done easily in the office.
 Another problem may occur during the extraction process if the epidermis and the dermis get separated from the rest of the follicle.
 When this occurs, it is referred to as “capping”.
 The lower portion of the graft can sometimes be grabbed and extracted.
 If this is not possible, the lower portion is left alone and new hair will be produced.

 The two step technique

 At MHTA, our surgeon uses the two step FUE technique.The main advantage of this method is time saving and can potentially produce large amounts of follicular grafts.
-Our surgeon designed his own, one-of-a-kindbiopsy punch instrument called the “Diep Extractor”.
-This instrument is especially designed for the FUE procedure.
-The Diep Extractor helps reduce high rates of transection (damaged hair follicles).
-The instrument is placed around the scored upper part of the follicle, allowing the surgeon to make circular incision with ease.
+Our surgeon uses an instrument that is especially designed for the FUE procedure.
+This instrument helps reduce high rates of transection (damaged hair follicles).
+The instrument is placed around the scored upper part of the follicle, allowing the surgeon to make circular incisions with ease.
 The follicular unit is then removed from the scalp with fine forceps.
-With the Diep Extractor, the surgeon is able to remove large amounts of follicular grafts from the donor area in a given time.
+The surgeon is able to remove large amounts of follicular grafts from the donor area in a given time.

 Note: Patients who receive the two step technique may also experience side effects such as buried grafts and capping.